A248/LibertyBans/docs/Detailed-Comparison-to-AdvancedBan.md

 LibertyBans requires Java 11 whereas AdvancedBan permits Java 8.

-## External database (MariaDB/MySQL)
+## External Databases

-Using MySQL in either plugin is optional.
+Using an external database in either plugin is optional.
 Both AdvancedBan and LibertyBans use HSQLDB by default.

-In LibertyBans, if you choose MariaDB or MySQL, you have to use a modern MySQL or MariaDB version.
-At least MySQL 8.0 or MariaDB 10.3 is required.
+LibertyBans requires certain minimum versions for database servers.
+At least MySQL 8.0, MariaDB 10.3, or PostgreSQL 12 is required.
+Older versions are not supported.

+Due to an unfortunate bug in pterodactyl, the pterodactyl database user has insufficient SQL privileges.
+TThis causes a problem with LibertyBans, because LibertyBans uses advanced SQL features which AdvancedBan does not.
+This results in headaches for users of LibertyBans and pterodactly, who need to manually grant the right privileges to LibertyBans for the plugin to function properly.
+This bug is outside the control of LibertyBans.

+### Database Drivers

+AdvancedBan uses the server's MySQL Connector-J driver.
+Other plugins do this as well.
+However, on some server versions, the Connector-J driver version is very old, with bugs which are fixed in later versions.
+This is not AdvancedBan's fault, but it is a problem frequently encountered by AdvancedBan users.

+LibertyBans uses a modern MariaDB-Connector version, which is compatible with MySQL and MariaDB and does not have the bugs present from ancient Connector-J versions.

 ## Platform Support

 Both AdvancedBan and LibertyBans support the same platforms.

-AdvancedBan had velocity support recently merged (24 January 2021)
+AdvancedBan's support for velocity is limited to development builds, and according to user testing reports it has several known bugs.
+Some of the contributors to AdvancedBan say there is no maintainer for the velocity branch of AdvancedBan.

 # Features